#1 Ranked Children’s Hospital by U.S. News & World Report

 Amy Danehy, MD

-Dr. Danehy is the Cerebrovascular Disorders and Stroke Program’s lead neuroradiologist.
+Dr. Danehy is the Stroke and Cerebrovascular Center’s lead neuroradiologist.
 Fully trained in pediatric radiology with additional fellowship training in pediatric neuroradiology, she is expert in magnetic resonance imaging (MRI), angiography (MRA), computed tomography (CT) and percutaneous catheter angiography of the brain.
 Dr. Danehy leads the Program’s weekly neuroradiology conference that precedes each outpatient clinic session.

 Darren Orbach, MD, PhD